Michael Hall (actor, born 1926)

-Michael Hall (September 7, 1926 – May 24, 2020) was a former American actor who later was an art dealer and collector.
+Maurice Everett Hall Jr., known professionally as Michael Hall (September 7, 1926 – May 24, 2020) was an American actor who later was an art dealer and collector.

-As an actor, he is best known for his role as Rob Stephenson, the son of Fredric March’s character in the film The Best Years of Our Lives.
+As an actor, he is best known for his role as Rob Stephenson, the son of Fredric March's character in the film The Best Years of Our Lives.

 Personal life

-Hall was born on September 7, 1926 in Wichita, Kansas the only child of Maurice Everette Hall, Sr. (1897–1959) and Vera Elizabeth Bray Hall (1901–1994).
+Hall was born Maurice Everett Hall Jr. on September 7, 1926, in Wichita, Kansas the only child of Maurice Everette Hall, Sr. (1897–1959) and Vera Elizabeth Bray Hall (1901–1994).
 His father worked in the petroleum industry and the family moved between California and Missouri during his childhood.
+In 1947, Maurice Sr. was reported to be a Major in the Army Air Forces based in Denver.

 Hall won the declamation contest at Denver High School in 1943, and in 1947 the Boston Globe reported that he was attending the University of California at Los Angeles.
 Hall also said that he didn't like girls his age and found Radcliffe undergraduates to be "typical giggly undergraduates."
-He said that he preferred old women but that they did not like him.
+He said that he preferred older women but that they did not like him.
 Studio publicity called his mother "his best pal."

 Later in life he reportedly became a friend and traveling companion of the heiress Doris Duke.